TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 bars in singapore - acid bar

-Known for their live bands that play from 8.30pm, the bar starts to fill in earlier due to their $11++ happy hour deals on draught beer, wine, and house spirits.
+Known for their live bands that play from in the evenings, the bar starts to fill in earlier due to their $8++ happy hour deals on draught beer, wine, and house spirits.
+Live music starts at 8pm on Wednesdays, Thursdays, and Sundays; and at 7pm on Fridays and Saturdays.

-Drinks wise, The Spiffy Dapper’s got an impressive range of alcohol selections, with over 150 types of gin alone.
+Rest assured, that is far from the truth.
+Drinks wise, The Spiffy Dapper’s got an impressive range of alcohol selections, and a drink menu carefully crafted by the team.

-Out of all the drinks in their menu, we recommend giving their Shiekh On The Level ($20) a shot.
-The beverage contains ingredients such as Turkish black tea, gin sour, cardamom before being topped with a Turkish delight for a sweet finish.
+Out of all the drinks on their menu, we recommend giving their Shiekh On The Level ($26++) a shot.
+The beverage contains ingredients such as Turkish black tea, gin sour, and cardamom before being topped with a Turkish delight for a sweet finish.

 Customise your own drink with a game